Passing the GMAT and getting accepted to one of the best business schools is not easy.

 Related content: The 4 best GMAT prep courses to take

-This is the most popular course option and actually, the most recommended one.
-Yes, it’s a bit pricey as you’ll need to pay around $1399 for it (you can check the current prices here).
-But there’s a saying in the GMAT prep community – don’t be penny wise and pound foolish.
+This is the most popular course option and actually one of the most highly recommended.
+Yes, it’s a bit pricey as you’ll need to pay around $1299 for it (you can check the current prices here).
+But there’s a saying in the GMAT prep community – don’t be penny-wise and pound-foolish.

 It’s much better to invest in a comprehensive course and get the score you want on your first try than to retake the exam and pay another $250 for your next try.